mspnp/iaas-landing-zone-baseline/04-subscription-vending-execute.md

 ### Explore your resources

-TODO-CK: Take the user through the "platform" and the application landing zone.
+TODO-CK: Take the user through the platform and the application landing zone.

 ### Next step

 This is the last step in which you'll be directly acting in the role of someone on the platform team.
-From this point forward, you now will be deploying your IaaS solution into your prepared application landing zone.
+Thanks for role playing with us.
+From this point forward, you now will be deploying the IaaS baseline architecture into your prepared application landing zone.

-TODO-CK: Transition fully over to the workload team
+:arrow_forward: Let's start by [getting our TLS certificats ready for workload deployment](./02-ca-certificates.md)